bdeining/cs455/assignment2/README.txt

 To build with Maven :
-There are two separate profiles that will send the Main Class to either MessagingNode or Registry. mvn compile assembly:single -Pregistry mvn compile assembly:single -PmessagingNode
+There are two separate profiles that will send the Main Class to either MessagingNode or Registry. mvn compile assembly:single -Pserver mvn compile assembly:single -Pclient

 To Run Maven JARs :
 cd target/